helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 You can also learn about what I doing to at the moment from [my now page](https://helenchong.omg.lol/now).

+## Contact

+Information for how to contact me can be found on this website's [contact page](contact.njk).

 ## Tip Jar

 I accept tips, so if you would like to suuport my work, you can [buy me a coffee](https://buymeacoffee.com/helenchong).